-In vivo effect of Bioenzymes on growth and development of Cordyline terminalis
+In vivo effect of Bioenzymes on the growth and development of Cordyline terminalis

 Soil

-One tractor load of well decomposed FYM/Cow dung and 1 tractor load of Soil were bought.
-Mixture of FYM + Soil in 1:1 proportion were placed in 117 pots (Fig. 1).
-The mixture composition was well drained, uniform texture and was bought to fine tilth by breaking soil compaction through manual soil raking.
+One tractor load of well-decomposed FYM/Cow dung and 1 tractor load of Soil were bought.
+A mixture of FYM + Soil in a 1:1 proportion were placed in 117 pots (Fig. 1).
+The mixture composition was well-drained, uniform texture, and was brought to fine tilth by breaking soil compaction through manual soil raking.
 Digging to increase soil porosity and daily watering was done.

 Planting materials